 U.S. military veterans who sustained injuries while serving their country often return to civilian life facing another seemingly endless battle — chronic pain.
-Vets who saw action in Iraq or Afghanistan are more likely to suffer ongoing pain than veterans of any other conflict in American history due to different patterns of multiple injuries, often from explosions, that were not seen in previous wars, according to the Veterans Administration (VA).
+Vets who saw action in Iraq or Afghanistan are more likely to suffer ongoing pain because of their multiple injuries, often from explosions, that were not seen during previous wars, according to the Veterans Administration (VA).

 John, a Navy veteran, sustained nerve damage to his back and a traumatic brain injury when his helicopter crashed in Iraq.
-Back home, his physical discomfort worsened.
-“It’s hard to walk… You suck up the pain and go as long as you can,” he said.
+Back home, his pain worsened.
+“It’s hard to walk….
+You suck up the pain and go as long as you can,” he said.

-The VA, the National Institutes of Health’s National Center for Complementary and Alternative Medicine (NCCAM) and the National Institute on Drug Abuse have launched thirteen research projects to help veterans suffering long-term effects from combat injuries.
-Over the next five years, studies based at academic institutions and VA medical centers nationwide will concentrate on non-drug approaches to managing pain and related health conditions including PTSD, drug abuse, and sleep issues.
-The VA has online information about the research for veterans who are interested in participating in the studies.
+The VA, the National Institutes of Health’s National Center for Complementary and Alternative Medicine (NCCAM), and the National Institute on Drug Abuse have launched ongoing research to help veterans suffering long-term effects from combat injuries.
+It will concentrate on non-drug approaches to managing pain and related health conditions including PTSD, drug abuse, and sleep issues.

 “We believe this research will provide much-needed information that will help our military and their family members, and ultimately anyone suffering from chronic pain and related conditions,” said Josephine P. Briggs, MD, director of NCCAM.